ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ### NVIDIA GRID
 {: #nvidia-grid}

 {{site.data.keyword.cloud_notm}} does not currently support GRID drivers for virtual GPUs.
-For GRID support, provision a GPU on a bare-metal server and install the appropriate GRID driver.
-See [NVIDIA GPU support](/docs/bare-metal?topic=bare-metal-about-bm#bm-gpu-support){: external}
+For GRID support, provision a GPU on a bare metal server and install the appropriate GRID driver.
+For more information, see [NVIDIA GPU support](/docs/bare-metal?topic=bare-metal-about-bm#bm-gpu-support){: external}.